 PVT Solar Panel Investment Analyzer

-Master's Thesis: Data-driven evaluation of PVT systems in Sweden
+Bachelor Project: Data-driven evaluation of PVT systems in Sweden

 Project Overview